andreas-kupries/aktive/doc/index.md

 The only quadrant actually ensured to contain documents at the moment is the reference information, as that part is generated from the operator specifications.

+# Developers

+The [documentation explaining the internals](dev/index.md) is directed at developers wishing to understand the package's internals, whether just for curiosity, or to extend or modify it.